CarbonPackages/Carbon.Notification/README.md

 # Carbon.Notification Package for Neos CMS

-This package provides a tiny fusion helper for notifications.
+This package provides a tiny fusion helper for notifications:

+![screenshot]

 ## [Carbon.Notification:Tag]